 Hiring Process at a Glance

-The hiring process requires a strategic and practical approach for hiring the best talent while maintaining the humane touch.
+The hiring process requires a strategic and practical approach to hiring the best talent while maintaining the human touch.
 By definition, hiring is the process of finding, selecting, and hiring new employees into an organization.

 The hiring process can be divided into 5 stages.